xquery/mx/README.md

 Many of the principles embedded in MX were inspired by active/passive observations and conversations with some of my MarkLogic colleagues;

-Alex Beasdale, Micah Dubinko, Philip Fennel, Nuno Job, Justin Makeig, Olav Schrewing, Pete Aven, Norman Walsh
+Alex Bleasdale, Micah Dubinko, Philip Fennel, Nuno Job, Justin Makeig, Olav Schrewing, Pete Aven, Norman Walsh

 Though of course, I take all the blame for anything incorrect, broken or plain stupid.